MDHetrick/Election_Analysis/README.md

   - Diana DeGette
   - Raymon Anthony Doane
 - The candidate results were:
-  - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
+  - Charles Casper Stockham received 23.0% of the vote with 85,213 votes.
-  - Diana DeGette received 73.8% of the vote and 272,892 votes.
+  - Diana DeGette received 73.8% of the vote with 272,892 votes.
-  - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
+  - Raymon Anthony Doane received 3.1% of the vote with 11,606 votes.
 - The winner of the election was:
-  - Diana DeGette who received 73.8% of the vote and 272,892 votes.
+  - Diana DeGette who received 73.8% of the vote with 272,892 votes.
 ### Future Elections:
 The script could be used in future elections with some minor changes.